sav-che/TL-2/Authors/Bews, John William {std. Bews}.md

-> [!cite] BHL link: this entry starts at [page 150](https://www.biodiversitylibrary.org/item/103859#page/160/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 150](https://www.biodiversitylibrary.org/page/33265347) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bews, John William (1884-1938), Scottish-born ecologist and philosopher, studied at the University of Edinburgh, M.A.
 1906, D.Sc.
 1912, lecturer in economic botany at Manchester University 1907-1908, assistant professor of botany Edinburgh 1908-1910, professor of botany at Natal University College, Pietermaritzburg, S. Afr.
-1910-1938 (except for prof. of botany at Durham 1925-1927), travelled widely in Southern Africa, USA and Canada. (*Bews*).
+1910-1938 (except for prof. of botany at Durham 1925-1927), travelled widely in Southern Africa, USA and Canada.
+**Abbreviated name**: *Bews*

 #### Herbarium and types